-- Fever of 100.4 degrees or higher - Excluded for 24 hours with Dr. note for a diagnosis that is not related to respiratory illness, influenza, or COVID-19 - Excluded for 72 hours without Dr. note for diagnosis verification - Vomiting - Diarrhea - Untreated Ringworm - Undiagnosed rashes - Red, inflamed eyes (pink eye) excluded until diagnosed and treated for 24 hours with antibiotic drops - Impetigo (a contagious skin condition, with crusty areas especially about the nose and mouth) - Scabies (excluded until appropriate medical treatment) - Fainting Spells - Common childhood diseases State Regulations - Chicken pox (excluded until rash is crusted over) - Strep Throat (following a positive throat culture the child must be on antibiotics and without fever for 24 hours before returning to school)
+- \Fever of 100.0 degrees or higher - Students can return when fever free for at least 24 hours without the use of fever-reducing medication such as Acetaminophen and Ibuprofen. - Students returning prior to 24 hours from being fever free could result in student being sent home - \Vomiting - \Diarrhea - Untreated Ringworm - Undiagnosed rashes - Red, inflamed eyes (pink eye) excluded until diagnosed and treated for 24 hours with antibiotic drops - Impetigo (a contagious skin condition, with crusty areas especially about the nose and mouth) - Scabies (excluded until appropriate medical treatment) - Fainting Spells - Common childhood diseases State Regulations - Chicken pox (excluded until rash is crusted over) - Strep Throat (following a positive throat culture the child must be on antibiotics and without fever for 24 hours before returning to school)

-Students sent home ill, with elevated temperatures, vomiting, or diarrhea, are asked to be kept at home until they are symptom-free per the guidelines listed above without the use of fever reducing agents.
+\Students sent home ill, with elevated temperatures, vomiting, or diarrhea, are asked to be kept at home for 24 hours until they are symptom-free per the guidelines listed above without the use of fever reducing agents.
 Many students are sent home ill one day, return the next, and need to be sent home again because they have not recovered.